t-900-a/fider-monero-bot/policy/scope.md

 ## Definitions
-Reviewers = Granted the collaborator role within Fider (who though?)
+Reviewers = Granted the collaborator role within Fider

 Expired bounties = bounties that have not been worked on for one year (if work is being done in stealth, progress has to be shown before a year passes)